RileyMartinez/youtube-downloader/README.md

 CLI program that implements the pytube3 module to retrieve audio and video streams from YouTube, and downloads them to local storage.

 ## Installation Instructions
-- Install ffmpeg (if program doesn't work, may require reboot)
+- Install ffmpeg (may require reboot for installation to be recognized)
   - Windows
     - Download and extract ffmpeg: https://ffmpeg.zeranoe.com/builds/
     - Add your ffmpeg/bin location to PATH